|Foundation Degree in Criminology and Criminal Justice|

 All HE enrolments are subject to the College’s Higher Education Student Agreement.

-Students may undertake employment in a variety of roles within the criminal justice sector such as within youth justice teams, victim support, family support services, rehabilitation services, central and local government agencies, charities working with offenders and victims of crime.
+employment in a variety of roles within the criminal justice sector such as within youth justice teams, victim support, family support services, rehabilitation services, central and local government agencies, charities working with offenders and victims of crime.